Clearing PageCache, dentries and inodes in Linux

 Installing Docker on Centos 7

+What are Docker containers and how to use them?
 Docker is a software technology providing containers.
 Docker provides an additional layer of abstraction and automation of operating-system-level virtualization on Windows and Linux.
-Docker uses the resource isolation features of the Linux kernel such as Read more…
+Docker uses the Read more…